gradle/gradle/design-docs/dependency-management-for-jvm-components.md

       via a `CollectionBuilder<Task> parameter.
 - The binary-creation rule will be executed for each library when closing the BinariesContainer.
 - The task-creation rule will be executed for each binary when closing the TaskContainer.
+- Document in the user guide how to use this.
+Include some samples.

 #### Open issues